27 Best Travel Planning Tools and Apps

 Skyscanner

-This travel search engine is available in the form of an app making finding cheap flights on the go pretty simple.
-All you have to do is entire your dates and destination and all the work is done for you.
+This travel search engine is available in the form of an app, making finding cheap flights on the go pretty simple.
+All you have to do is enter your dates and destination, and all the work is done for you.

-The app isn’t unique to searching for just flights as you can use the app for hotels and rental cars.
-What I like about the app is the ability to search to anywhere from your chosen destination should you need some travel inspiration.
+The app isn’t unique to searching for just flights, as you can use the app for hotels and rental cars.
+What I like about the app is the ability to search anywhere from your chosen destination, should you need some travel inspiration.

 There is also the option to search by month, which comes in handy when doing some travel planning.

-Skyscanner is one of the best tools to help you get great travel deals by finding the best routes, best flights and best time to score your best travel experience.
+Skyscanner is one of the best tools to help you get great travel deals by finding the best routes, best flights, and best times to score your best travel experience.

 The app also provides recommendations for last-minute trips with pricing for a variety of destinations.
 Skyscanner is free to download.